rust-lang/rust/src/doc/rust.md

 mod foo {
     extern mod extra;

-    use foo::extra::list;  // good: foo is at crate root
+    use foo::extra::time;  // good: foo is at crate root
 //  use extra::*;          // bad:  extra is not at the crate root
     use self::baz::foobaz; // good: self refers to module 'foo' use foo::bar::foobar;  // good: foo is at crate root